planetfederal/workshops/workshops/qgis/doc/source/processing/zonal_stats.rst

       Output layer with ``YRL`` feature information

 #.
 Rename the output table to **Surficial geology (stats)**.
-This layer provides a data analyst with detailed information required to determine whether there is a corrolation between geology types and how antelope use the land during different seasons.
+This layer provides a data analyst with detailed information required to determine whether there is a corelation between geology types and how antelope use the land during different seasons.
 Some initial observations are that only the ``CRUWIN`` range is characterised by a geology type other than ``8`` (``ri``), although we can also see that antelope tend not to populate areas with type ``3`` (``Ri``).
-It is entirely possible that a statistical analysis will not find any coorelation between geology and antelope ranges!
+It is entirely possible that a statistical analysis will not find any corelation between geology and antelope ranges!

 #.
 Move **Surficial geology (stats)** to the **Surficial geology** sub-group.